MurakawaLab/CAGE_pipeline/README.md

 Some key references: Forrest et al Nature 2014; Andersson et al Nature 2014.

 All scripts are in the bin directory, please check the individual scripts for detailed usage.
-A brief description is provided below.
+A brief description is provided below:

 	1.1: Creating STAR index for human and mouse.
 This script uses GENCODE gtf files.